Looking inside a box

 record Movie(string Name, int ReleaseYear, float Score);

-Notice we used the DistinctBy method on a list of movies.
+We used the DistinctBy method on a list of movies.
 We didn’t use it on a list of released years to then find one movie for each unique release year found.

 Before looking at DistinctBy source code, how would you implement it?